Najee: Career

 In 2003, Najee released Embrace which was produced by his brother Fareed, featuring guest artists Roy Ayers and BeBe Winans.
-My Point of View was his follow-up in 2005 featuring his good friend and vocalist Will Downing.
+My Point of View was his follow-up in 2005 featuring vocalist Will Downing.
 In 2006, Najee won an NAACP Image Award for "Best Jazz Artist".
-His 2007 album Rising Sun, featured singer Phil Perry and Mind Over Matter.
-In 2009, he released “Mind Over Matter”, with a collaboration that featured vocalist Eric Benét and producer Jeff Lorber.
+His 2007 album Rising Sun, featured singer Phil Perry.
+In 2009, he released Mind Over Matter, with a collaboration that featured vocalist Eric Benét and producer Jeff Lorber.
 In 2012, his album The Smooth Side of Soul was his first release with Shanachie Records which featured production from keyboardist and producer Jeff Lorber and saxophonist and producer Darren Rahn.
-This album featured vocalist Phil Perry on the lead single, "Just To Fall In Love", which was produced by Chris “ Big Dog” Davis.
-The video for "Just To Fall In Love" also features actress Vanessa Bell Calloway and songstress N'dambi.
+This album featured vocalist Phil Perry on the lead single, "Just to Fall in Love", which was produced by Chris "Big Dog" Davis.
+The video for "Just to Fall in Love" also features actress Vanessa Bell Calloway and songstress N'dambi.

-Najee's second release with Shanachie in 2013, "The Morning After - A Musical Love Journey".
-"The Morning After" earned him an NAACP Image Award Nomination for "Outstanding Jazz Album" (2014) and a Soul Train Awards Nomination for "Best Contemporary Jazz Performance" (2014).
+Najee's second release with Shanachie in 2013, The Morning After, A Musical Love Journey.
+The Morning After earned him an NAACP Image Award Nomination for "Outstanding Jazz Album" (2014) and a Soul Train Awards Nomination for "Best Contemporary Jazz Performance" (2014).
 The album produced by Demonte Posey, features R&B singer Meli'sa Morgan and bassist Brian Bromberg, with musicians Bill Sharpe on bass, Ray Fuller on guitar, Daniel Powell on drums, Nick Smith on piano and drummer Joel Taylor.

 Najee released his third album with Shanachie, entitled: You, Me, and Forever, on June 23, 2015.
 The album features singer and songwriter Frank McComb, keyboardist James Lloyd from Pieces of a Dream, and pianist Robert Damper.
-You, Me, and Forever also features musicians from Najee's touring band including: Rod Bonner on keys, Daniel Powell on drums, RaShawn Northington on electric bass, and Chuck Johnson on guitar who is also the lead vocalist on the popular Ambrosia song "Biggest Part of Me".
-“You, Me and Forever” was produced by Najee, Chris “Big Dog” Davis and British born bassist Dean Mark.
-The album is currently available worldwide.
+You, Me, and Forever also features musicians from Najee's touring band including Rod Bonner on keys, Daniel Powell on drums, RaShawn Northington on electric bass, and Chuck Johnson on guitar who is also the lead vocalist on the popular Ambrosia song "Biggest Part of Me".
+"You, Me and Forever" was produced by Najee, Chris "Big Dog" Davis, and British-born bassist Dean Mark.

-Najee has performed and recorded with vocalists including: Chaka Khan, Freddie Jackson, Will Downing, Phil Perry, Prince, Patti LaBelle, Phyllis Hyman, Vesta Williams and Jeffrey Osborne.
+Najee has performed and recorded with vocalists including: Chaka Khan, Freddie Jackson, Will Downing, Phil Perry, Prince, Patti LaBelle, Toni Braxton, Vesta Williams, Alyson Williams and Jeffrey Osborne.
 He has also recorded and performed with instrumentalists: Marcus Miller, Herbie Hancock, Stanley Clarke, Larry Carlton, Billy Cobham, Charles Earland, Paul Jackson Jr. and George Duke.